 Connecting with other parents of autistic children will benefit you and your child in many ways.
 These groups are a great place to ask questions and receive helpful answers in an instant.

 Many groups offer events where your children can get together and mingle.
-Since social interactions can be an area of struggle for autistic children, these events are a great stepping stone to build relationships.
+Since social interactions can be an area of struggle for autistic children, these events are a great stepping stone to building relationships.

 Raising a Child with Autism